 - "[The Teaching Artist] taught how to work in teams and to work together..." - 4th grade student

-This activity is supported in part by an award from the Michigan Council for Arts and Cultural Affairs.
+The PACE Program is supported by an award from the Michigan Arts and Culture Council.